avillela/otel-errors-talk/README.md

-# OTel Python Lab
+# OTel Errors - Python Example

-This is the companion repo for Module 6 of the O'Reilly Observability Fundamentals video course.
+This is the companion repo for the Observability Day Talk, "Dude, Where's My Error"

-## References

-Course references can be found [here](./docs/references.md)

 ## Quickstart

-The full tutorial instructions can be found in Module 6 of the O'Reilly Observability Fundamentals course.

-You can access the quickstart [here](./docs/quickstart.md)
+Check out the quickstart [here](./src/python/README.md)